 First of all, Australia is enormous.
-To properly tackle the country will require: a) a significant chunk of time and b) the ability to handle intense temperatures and c) a decent chunk of change.
+To properly tackle the country will require: a) a significant chunk of time, b) the ability to handle intense temperatures and c) a decent chunk of change.

 My suggestion would be to carve up Australia into individual trips.
 Take a road trip up the east coast, knocking out Melbourne, Sydney, Byron Bay, Brisbane and the Gold Coast on your way.

 Next time, head over to Perth, enjoy its unmatched beaches and take a trek through Kakadu National Park.
 Oh, and then there’s Adelaide, Darwin and the essential Uluru.
 Be prepared.

 I originally considered an alternate title: ‘The Otways would be lovely if I weren’t a fool’ -- but it really is far too lengthy and way too accurate.